This is the featured image of the Add Power to Your Kick Drum blog article.

-The techniques for tuning, mixing, and overall processing of the kick drum represent a form of “audio science” in the realm of today’s electronic music.
-There are countless methods used in order to achieve a perfect sounding kick drum.
-Compressors, EQ`s or distortion effects are just some of the tools we use daily.
-On the other hand, there are some experimental tools that, when used properly, can boost up the quality of the kick drum in an unexpected way.
-Check out the following tutorial and discover a trick that will add power to your kick drums!
+The techniques for tuning, mixing, and overall processing of the kick drum represent a form of "audio science" in the realm of today's electronic music.
+There are countless methods used in order to achieve a perfect-sounding kick drum.
+Compressors, EQs, or distortion effects are just some of our daily tools.
+On the other hand, there are some experimental tools that, when used properly, can unexpectedly boost the quality of the kick drum.
+Check out the following tutorial and discover a trick to add power to your kick drums!

 Maschine 2 by NI

 As usual, we can start by selecting a kick drum.
-After that, I’ll load it to a newly created audio channel within SoundBridge.
-Next, I will load a fresh instance of Maschine 2 FX plugin to the audio channels plugin rack.
-Please bear in mind that when you first load the Maschine 2 FX plugin to the rack, there will be no sound when you press play in the sequencer.
-This is because you need to set the output routing within the Maschine 2 plugin.
+After that, I'll load it to a newly created audio channel within SoundBridge.
+Next, I will load a fresh instance of the Maschine 2 FX plugin to the audio channels plugin rack.
+Remember that when you first load the Maschine 2 FX plugin to the rack, there will be no sound when you press play in the sequencer.
+You need to set the output routing within the Maschine 2 plugin.
 I will show you how to do this step by step with the help of the following screenshots.

 Parameters and Settings

-As you can see in the picture below, the full interface of the Maschine 2 FX plugin looks pretty slick.
-This tutorial will not be dedicated to the full capacities of this awesome plugin (although there are really advanced).
+As you can see in the picture below, the whole interface of the Maschine 2 FX plugin looks pretty slick.
+This tutorial will not be dedicated to the full capacities of this awesome plugin (although they are advanced).
 Instead, I will concentrate on routing and parameter settings of the Ice reverb effect within Maschine 2.
-The first step would be to navigate to the upper part of the interface where we can find an icon represented as mix console faders.
+The first step would be to navigate to the upper part of the interface, where we can find an icon represented as mix console faders.
 I marked it with a red circle.

 Routing and Mixing

 After clicking on this icon, we are shifted to another routing and mixing menu.
 In this menu, we can see different channels and group tracks.
-Again, by clicking on the next icons, we can see the drop-down menus which are spread below all available channels.
+Again, clicking on the following icons shows the drop-down menus spread below all available channels.

 Input and Output

 The first icon (IO) stands for input and output.
-By clicking on this icon, the new line will appear which has “Audio IN” written on it.
-This is crucial because after clicking on this icon, the pop-up menu will appear.
+A new line with "Audio IN" written on it will appear by clicking on this icon.
+This is crucial because the pop-up menu will appear after clicking this icon.
 Inside, we can select the desired output.
 This needs to be set so that the actual sound can be heard.

 Internal FX

-The icon below, presented as a power chord, opens a new line which lets us select the Maschine 2 internal FX effects, as well as other plugins that you have installed on your system.
-From the internal effect menu, I will select the Ice reverb, which we will use for further processing of the kick drum.
+The icon below, presented as a power chord, opens a new line that lets us select the Maschine 2 internal FX effects and other plugins you have installed on your system.
+I will choose the Ice reverb from the inner effect menu, which we will use for further kick drum processing.

 Ice Reverb

-By selecting the Ice reverb from the plugin list, we can notice a small interface that appears in the lower part of the overall Maschine 2 FX interface.
-This effect is rather simple and consists of just a few parameters.
-In its essence, it delivers a resonant sound so its suitable for this kind of processing.
-The first parameters named ”Color” controls the tone of the reverb, from bright to dark.
-Next parameter controls the amount of the actual “Ice” effect.
-The mixing parameter is set next to it, and I think it doesn’t need any special explanation.
-The last parameter called “Size,” located at the lower part of the effects interface controls the size of the reverb room.
+By selecting the Ice reverb from the plugin list, we notice a small interface in the lower part of the Maschine 2 FX interface.
+This effect is relatively simple and consists of just a few parameters.
+It delivers a resonant sound, so it's suitable for this kind of processing.
+The first parameter, "Color," controls the reverb's tone, from bright to dark.
+The following parameter controls the amount of the actual "Ice" effect.
+The mixing parameter is set next to it; I think it doesn't need any particular explanation.
+The last parameter, "Size," located at the lower part of the effects interface, controls the size of the reverb room.

 ~Kick Drum - Unprocessed